MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 ---
 title: Event collection overview | Microsoft Defender for Identity
-description: Learn about required event collection for the Microsoft Defender for Identity sensor on domain controllers, AD FS, and AD CS. ms.date: 08/10/2023 ms.topic: conceptual
+description: Learn about required event collection for Microsoft Defender for Identity sensors on domain controllers, AD FS, and AD CS. ms.date: 08/10/2023 ms.topic: conceptual
 ---

 # Event collection with Microsoft Defender for Identity

-The Microsoft Defender for Identity sensor is configured to automatically collect syslog events.
-For Windows events, Defender for Identity detection relies on specific event logs, which the sensor parses from your domain controllers.
+A Microsoft Defender for Identity sensor is configured to automatically collect syslog events.
+For Windows events, Defender for Identity detection relies on specific event logs.
+The sensor parses these event logs from your domain controllers.

 ## Event collection for domain controllers, AD FS servers, and AD CS servers